Juniper/py-junos-eznc/docs/INTRO_RESOURCES.md

   * deactivate() - deactivates the resource in the Junos config
   * reorder() - changes the ordering of the resource in the Junos config

-_NOTE_: Each resource maitains separate read and write dictionary caches.
-When you invoke the `read()` method, the Junos device is read and the read cache is loaded.
+_NOTE: Each resource maitains separate read and write dictionary caches.
+When you invoke the `read()` method, the Junos device is read and the read-cache is loaded.
 When you modify the resource properites using the `[<property-name>]` mechaism, you are storing values into the write-cache, but not directly to the device.
-You write-back to the device using the `write()` method.
-In this way you can update many resource properties with a single `write()`
+You write back to the Junos device using the `write()` method.
+In this way you can update many resource properties with a single `write()`_